 Please note that while we will assist to ensure that you get all the help and support you need, any expenses for testing, treatment or self-isolation will need to be covered by you and your travel insurer, so please ensure you have access to funds while travelling in case of this or other emergencies.

 If you are unable to continue travelling with us due to a suspected or confirmed case of COVID-19 on your trip, we can offer you a credit for the unused days of your trip.

 Coronavirus customer information hub

-Get all the latest travel advice and updates regarding the impact of coronavirus on travel plans, trip suspensions, booking with confidence and safety in the field.
+Get all the latest travel advice and updates regarding the impact of coronavirus on travel plans, trip cancellations, booking with confidence and safety in the field.